This post may contain affiliate links. See our disclosure policy for details.

 2. Act out a poem

-Be the flower.
-Be the bird.
-Be the butterfly.
+Grow like the flower.
+Soar like the bird.
+Gently flutter from place to place like the butterfly.
 Take on the characteristics of the people, animals, or objects in your poems and perform.

 3. Dance a poem